-- It will exit the vehicle initially at a much lower speed than a drogue-shell, for example, although it will then continue to accelerate. - Unless it's launched axially out of the nose, the effect of its hitting the airflow side-on while still travelling slowly could, without an extendable launch-rod, deflect it onto an unexpected trajectory.
-Choose a rocket motor with a high boost thrust, short duration burn for the tractor.
+- It will exit the vehicle initially at a much lower speed than a Drogue-shell, for example, although it will then continue to accelerate. - Unless it's launched axially out of the nose, the effect of its hitting the airflow side-on while still travelling slowly could, without an extendable launch-rod, deflect it onto an unexpected trajectory.
+Choose a rocket motor with a high-thrust, short duration burn for the tractor.

 I don't know whether a fin-stabilised tractor-rocket deployed rearwards would fly straight at all.
-It is possible to obtain spin-stabilised rocket motors (for distress flares) that don't need fins so would be better in this application.
+It is possible to obtain spin-stabilised rocket motors.